Discover more from MILLER’S BOOK REVIEW 📚

 We always see something of ourselves in any books that matter to us.
 Don’t be alarmed if it’s an old version of yourself.
 We are continually growing and developing, and the books we read are part of that development.

-¶ Now to you.
+Now to you.
 What are some of the books you come back to?
 What books have left their mark on you?
-Answer in the comments.
-I’ll go first and mention a few more than those covered above.
+Share in the comments.

-¶ If you enjoyed this post, please consider it with a friend.
+If you enjoyed this post, please consider sharing it with a friend.
 Thanks!

-¶ If you’re not a subscriber, take a moment and sign up.
-It’s free for now, and I’ll send you my top-fifteen quotes about books and reading.
+If you’re not a subscriber, take a moment and sign up.
+You’ll get new reviews and essays like this one each week.
 Thanks again!